marklchaves/quotable-block/README.md

-# quotable-block
+# Quotable Block

- A custom Gutenberg block for posting quotes.
-Supports copy/paste.
+A simple custom Gutenberg block for posting quotes that supports copy/paste.

+---